wastoresh/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageBlob.md

 ```

 ## DESCRIPTION
-The **Get-AzStorageBlob** cmdlet lists blobs in the specified container in an Azure storage account.
+The **Get-AzStorageBlob** cmdlet lists blobs and blob directories in the specified container in an Azure storage account.

 ## EXAMPLES